 Learning & Teaching

-For the Top Up Doctorate, the thesis will be a large piece of independent research study.
+The Top Up Doctorate comprises a thesis.
+This will be an independent research study.
 Each student will be assigned a supervision team who will be responsible for supporting and supervising the student during their research.
-At least 6 supervision meetings will be held each year, and a thorough review of training needs will be established and reviewed each year.
-The individual needs of the student will be met through either higher level Research Methods teaching at Cardiff Metropolitan University, or specialised external training.
 It is anticipated that many students on the Top Up component may be based some distant from Cardiff and in those cases the supervision team will support meetings through Skype or video conferencing.
 However, where additional training requires students to attend the university, it is expected that the student will factor this into their time commitments.

 The research thesis is assessed by viva voce examination.